Internal Bousfield Localizations: Introduction

 \section{Introduction}

-From \cite{TV}, recall that one can define a stack as a prestack in $\sPr(T)$, the model category of simplicial presheaves over a simplicial model category $T$, as an object $F \in \sPr(T)$ satisfying hyperdescent, meaning being local with respect to a certain class of hypercovers.
-To be precise, we consider hypercovers $F \rarr G$ in $s\sPr(T)$ (viewed as constant simplicial objects), maps such that for all $n \geq 0$: \beq F^{\mathbb{R} \Delta^n} \rarr F^{\mathbb{R}\partial \Delta^n} \times^h_{G^{\mathbb{R}\partial \Delta^n}}G^{\mathbb{R} \Delta^n} \nonumber \eeq is a covering.
-Those turn out to be $\pi_*$-equivalences as defined in \cite{TV}, maps $F \rarr G$ in $\sPr(T)$ such that for all $n > 0$, we have an isomorphism of sheaves $\pi_n(F) \rarr \pi_n(G)$, among other things.
+From \cite{TV}, recall that one can define a stack in $\sPr(T)$, the model category of simplicial presheaves over a simplicial model category $T$, as an object $F \in \sPr(T)$ satisfying hyperdescent, meaning being local with respect to a certain class of hypercovers, or being local with respect to local equivalences, both concepts necessitating that we define a topology on $T$.
+That this is really one localization is due to the fact that local equivalences (or $\pi_*$-equivalences are they are sometimes called, see \cite{TV}), maps $F \rarr G$ in $\sPr(T)$ such that for all $n > 0$, we have an isomorphism of sheaves $\pi_n(F) \rarr \pi_n(G)$, among other things, are also hypercovers $F \rarr G$ in $\ssPr(T)$ (viewed as constant simplicial objects), maps such that for all $n \geq 0$: \beq F^{\mathbb{R} \Delta^n} \rarr F^{\mathbb{R}\partial \Delta^n} \times^h_{G^{\mathbb{R}\partial \Delta^n}}G^{\mathbb{R} \Delta^n} \nonumber \eeq is a $\tau$-covering, $\tau$ being a topology on $T$.
 Such a map $F \rarr G$ would be a $\mathbb{S}$-colocal object in the language of \cite{Hi}.
 Suppose we consider objects $\tilde{k_0}$ other than the sphere spectrum $\mathbb{S}$ in this definition of a local equivalence, cosimplicial resolutions of some $k_0$, object of some class $K_0$.
-Suppose further we consider functors not valued in $\SetD$, the category of simplicial sets, but in some category $\cD$, which for the moment we can suppose is a proper, cellular model category.
+The idea is that we want to consider reference objects that are very general, in keeping with the philosophy of relative Algebraic Geometry.
+Suppose further we consider functors not valued in $\SetD$, the category of simplicial sets, but in some category $\cD$, which for the moment we can suppose is an internal, proper, cellular model category.
 It would be natural then for the sake of localization to use internal Hom objects for the definition of homotopy function complexes, as opposed to using Hom sets.
 As a matter of fact, we will closely follow Hirschhorn's work (\cite{Hi}) regarding Bousfield localizations and make the appropriate changes.\\